Understanding your Aid

 Federal Student Loans

-Direct Subsidized Loan This loan program is available to students who demonstrate financial need.
+Direct Subsidized Loan: Available to students who demonstrate financial need.
 The interest on the Subsidized Direct Loan is paid by the federal government while the student is enrolled in school at least half-time.

-Direct Unsubsidized Loan This loan program is available to students who do not demonstrate financial need, or whose financial need has been met by other resources (i.e. grants and scholarships).
+Direct Unsubsidized Loan: Available to students who do not demonstrate financial need, or whose financial need has been met by other resources (i.e. grants and scholarships).
 Borrowers are required to either pay the interest as it accrues, or have it capitalized (added to the principal) into a repayment schedule that starts after graduation.

-Direct PLUS Loan This loan program is available to parents of dependent students.
+Direct PLUS Loan: Available to parents of dependent students.
 PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods.
 Families who wish to apply for a PLUS loan are required to submit a FAFSA.
-More information about current interest rates and terms of the loan can be found at www.studentloans.gov .
+More information about current interest rates and terms of the loan can be found at StudentAid.gov .
+The parent borrower must complete a PLUS loan application, Master Promissory Note (MPN), and Annual Student Loan Acknowledgement.

 Other Ways to Pay